 - Copies of any advertising leaflets for the franchise.

 Once you’ve submitted your application, its just a matter of time before you’re a proud franchise owner in Malaysia.
 Until then, take a look at the franchises below.
 These have been deemed Malaysia’s most popular franchises and for good reason.
 Thus, adopting their business strategies may pay off for you in the long run!
+Some Malaysia franchise are very popular and available in most of the areas:

 Long hailed as a family favorite amongst Malaysians.
 This family restaurant is famous for its cakes and other tea time items.
 This restaurant chain has 440(!) outlets across the country.
 A very impressive figure considering the chain is a mere 22 years old.